-ASX has a comprehensive remuneration policy and performance management framework in place, which aims to ensure that management personnel have an appropriate mix of skills and experience to discharge their responsibilities.
-The ASX Limited Remuneration Committee has delegated responsibility from the ASX Limited Board to conduct detailed examination of certain matters including oversight of the remuneration and incentive framework, succession plans, recruitment, retention and termination strategies, and the remuneration of the Managing Director and CEO and ASX Group non-executive directors.
+ASX has a remuneration policy and performance management framework in place, which aims to ensure that management personnel have an appropriate mix of skills and experience to discharge their responsibilities.
+The ASX Limited Remuneration Committee has delegated responsibility from the ASX Limited Board to conduct detailed examination of certain matters under ASX's remuneration and incentive framework, including succession plans, recruitment, retention and termination strategies.
+The Committee also reviews the remuneration arrangements of the ASX Group directors and all ASX staff, including the Managing Director and CEO, the Deputy CEO, Group Executives and General Managers.
 The Committee members are appointed by the ASX Limited Board, and must consist of only non-executive directors, with at least three members, a majority of independent directors, and an independent chair who is not Chairman of ASX Limited.
 The Committee has direct access to ASX senior management and the authority to seek independent advice.
 The CS Boards have delegated responsibility to the Committee for compensation arrangements and performance management processes relating to the CRO and the GE, Operations.
 The CS Boards provide input on the setting of Key Performance Indicators and may review the performance outcomes for the CRO and the GE, Operations.
-In June 2015, ASX announced changes to compensation arrangements for senior executives, including the CRO and GE, Operations, to place greater weight on longer-term incentives.
-These changes did not alter the Key Performance Indicators of either the CRO or GE, Operations, which remain aligned with the objectives of sound and effective risk management.
+Since June 2015, ASX's compensation arrangements for senior executives, including the CRO and GE, Operations, have placed greater weight on longer-term incentives.
+This has not affected the Key Performance Indicators of either the CRO or GE, Operations, which remain aligned with the objectives of sound and effective risk management.

-ASX carries out succession planning and management processes in order to ensure leadership continuity in key positions, and develop intellectual depth and business knowledge.
+ASX carries out succession planning and management processes in order to promote leadership continuity in key positions, and develop intellectual depth and business knowledge.
 This includes the biannual review of a 'talent assessment tool' by Group Executives and Human Resources to identify and manage the development of high potential staff according to individual and business needs.
 Succession and contingency planning is conducted for Group Executives, General Managers and other key staff.

-The board should establish a clear, documented risk management framework that includes the central counterparty's risk tolerance policy, assigns responsibilities and accountability for risk decisions, and addresses decision-making in crises and emergencies.
+2.6 The board should establish a clear, documented risk management framework that includes the central counterparty's risk tolerance policy, assigns responsibilities and accountability for risk decisions, and addresses decision-making in crises and emergencies.
 Governance arrangements should ensure that the risk management and internal control functions have sufficient authority, independence, resources and access to the board, including through the maintenance of a separate and independent internal audit function.